“The darkness is always present, we just can’t see it until the light goes out.

 Your follower count, likes or comments do not define your value.

 You ARE enough.
 Your circumstances do NOT define you.
 Your mental health struggles do NOT negate your value.
 You CAN break generational cycles and intentionally choose to heal.
 One day at a time.”

 This story was submitted to Love What Matters by Raquel McCloud, of North Carolina.
-Follow her family journey on Instagram here and her website here.
-Do you have a similar experience?
-We’d like to hear your important journey.
-Submit your own story here.
-Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Follow her family journey on Instagram here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: